|Monday – Thursday||7:45 am – 11:00 pm|

 The library will support the intellectual environment of the college through programming.
 Collaboration with partners on and off the campus (e.g. Friends of the Library) is vital to the success of this activity.

-None of the above statements can be collectively realized as a clear vision without a sufficient number of well-trained, highly motivated staff, both professional and non-exempt, who are supported and encouraged in their own intellectual and job growth.
+None of the above statements can be collectively realized as a clear vision without a sufficient number of well-trained, highly motivated staff who are supported and encouraged in their own intellectual and job growth.